 Characteristics of a Good LinkedIn Summary for Sales

 Several factors may impact how effective your LinkedIn profile summary is.
-Many of the best LinkedIn profiles stand out because the user has taken the time to consider what it is people want to see when they’re reading it.
+Many of the best LinkedIn profiles stand out because the user has taken the time to consider what it is that people want to see when they’re reading it.

 It’s important to bear in mind that, on mobile and most browsers, your profile summary is truncated, with a ‘see more’ option.
 So, when you’re thinking about how to write a LinkedIn summary, you have to make an impact straight away to encourage users to click to see more.
 You can do so by making sure you have the following: